Anti-Inflammatory Diet Plan →

 Units Scale

-• 90 grams hazelnut meal or 1 cup ground whole hazelnut.
-Almond meal (not almond flour) may be substituted.
+• 90 grams nut meal (such as 1 cup ground whole hazelnut or almond meal (not almond flour).

 • ½ cup vegan dark chocolate chips (plus ½ cup for melted topping)